zheng-wang/irontest/README.md

 Download the latest Iron Test release to your local machine. cd to the root directory of the project, and run below Maven command

-`mvn clean package --projects irontest-core --also-make`
+`mvn clean package --projects irontest-core --also-make -P prod`

 This builds Iron Test without MQ/IIB testing features, and the seed files for deployment can be found in the irontest/irontest-core/dist folder.